 - Retirement center ID

 - Veteran health identification card issued by U.S. Department of Veterans Affairs

 - Employee identification card issued by any branch, department, agency of entity of the Federal Government, the state, a county, or a municipality.

 If you do not have any of the above forms of identification, the following documents are acceptable:

 - Utility bill

 In order to vote in an upcoming election, you must be registered no later than 29 days before the election.
 Your registration date is the date that your application is postmarked or hand-delivered to the office of any Supervisor of Elections, the Division of Elections, a driver’s license office, or other voter registration agency.

-Whether you register by mail or in person, after you turn in a completed application, the Supervisor of Elections in your area will send you a voter information card.
+Whether you register by mail, online, or in person, after you submit a completed application, the Supervisor of Elections in your area will send you a voter information card.
 The card will say where to go in order to cast your vote (your neighborhood polling place).

-If you do not receive your card within three (3) weeks of turning in your application, or if you have any questions regarding your registration, please call your county Supervisor of Elections.
+If you do not receive your card within 3 weeks of turning in your application, or if you have any questions regarding your registration, please call your county Supervisor of Elections.